BlookHo/auto_ai_agent/docs/development_plan.md

 # Auto AI Agent - Development Plan

 ## Project Overview
-Web application for automotive experts to diagnose vehicle issues using AI with RAG capabilities.
+A web application that enables automotive experts to diagnose vehicle issues using advanced AI with RAG (Retrieval-Augmented Generation) capabilities.
+The system provides a structured diagnosis flow with AI-powered recommendations and supports high concurrency for professional use.

 ## Core Requirements